Memoir Book Production FAQ

-Commercial publishers buy a book and it becomes their property and the writer gets a royalty—usually 10%—if there is any income.
-(Six out of ten commercially-published books simply break even.)
+Commercial publishers buy a book and it becomes their property.
+The writer gets a royalty—usually 10%—if there is any income beyond costs.
+(Six out of ten commercially-published books simply break even, and two lose money.)
 The publisher—and not the writer—makes the decisions about packaging.
 Your book can turn out looking very different from what you had hoped it would look like.

 No, publishers are not printers.
 Printers do the physical work of putting words on the page.
 Publishers and their book packaging departments prepare the book for the printer to print for them.